MediaArea/MediaConch/FuncReqMetadataFixer.md

 Because of these Matroska features, we are very interested in how archivists may work more actively with internal file metadata through various parts of the OAIS framework.
 For instance reports on file edits, repairs, and outcomes of preservation events may be added directly to the file.
 With such tools as proposed by this project, archivists and repository systems may work with living Matroska preservation objects which internally define the context and lifecycle of themselves over time while maintaining the fixity features of the contained audiovisual data which is the essence of the overall preservation focus and what the Matroska container may be used to describe, validate, and support.

 Although the Metadata Fixer can provide comprehensive levels of control over metadata creation and editing, the central objective of the metadata fixer is to facilitate repair procedures for conformance or policy issues.
 The [Tag validation status](######validation-status) will be presented in detail or summarization dependent on the active layout and related problematic aspects of the file with designed repair solutions.
 Because metadata fixes or repairs will alter a preservation file, MediaArea has dedicated a signficiant level of caution to the design of these operations.
-Learning more our similar experience with BWF MetaEdit, such designs will be based off a thorough programmatic understanding of the file, the actions to move the file towards a greater level of conformity, and the risks associated with doing so.
+Learning from our similar experience with BWF MetaEdit, such designs will be based off of a thorough programmatic understanding of the file, the actions to move the file towards a greater level of conformity, and the risks associated with doing so.
 The interfaces designed here will serve to intuitively relate file issues, with programatically proposed fixes, and inform to provide the user with an understand of the context and risk of the fix.

 ### Design & Functional Requirements